12th annual Firelight Lantern Festival

 November 8 & 9, 2024 ~ Crystal Palace, Picton

 The Department of Illumination lights up the night with The Firelight Lantern Festival, a cherished Prince Edward County tradition since 2013.
 Two magical evenings of arts and music will unfold at the Crystal Palace in Picton, Ontario.
+Our theme this year is “Strange Magic.”

 The Firelight Lantern Festival is known for its epic illuminated art installations in the beautiful Crystal Palace with our artists responding to the year’s theme.